-LGIA Cancellation: Superseded PSNH (Merrimack) LGIA (ER20-142)
+• LGIA Cancellation: Superseded PSNH (Merrimack) LGIA (ER20-142)

 On October 18, ISO-NE and PSNH filed a notice of cancellation of the LGIA between ISO-NE and PSNH (as both Interconnecting Transmission Customer and Owner) governing the interconnection of Merrimack Station, which PSNH subsequently sold to GSP Merrimack LLC ("GSP") on January 10, 2018.
 ISO-NE and PSNH have since entered into a standard LGIA with GSP as Interconnection Customer, superseding the LGIA to be cancelled.
 An October 8, 2019 effective date for the cancellation notice was requested.
-Comments, if any, on the notice of cancellation are due on or before November 8, 2019.
+Comments on the notice of cancellation were due on or before November 8, 2019; none were filed.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).